 Difficulty: Moderate

-Take a relaxing stroll and connect the Grotto and Zion Lodge shuttle stops on this grassy trail.
-This leisurely path is mostly flat, but with no mind-blowing surprises as it is alongside the main road.
+Take a relaxing stroll on the Grotto Trail which connects the Grotto and Zion Lodge shuttle stops.
+This path is very leisurely as it is mostly flat.
+Unfortunately, there are no mind-blowing views though as it is alongside the main park road.

 Trail: Zion Grotto Trail